Yagisan/Stardew_Valley/README.md

 Upon reaching 4 hearts with Krobus, he will have 1 dwarf scroll, selected randomly, each day.

 This mod requires [Shop Tile Framework](https://www.nexusmods.com/stardewvalley/mods/5005) to function.

+## Better Hilltop.
+This mod was created because the default Hilltop map quarry is useless in the base game.
+This increases the amount of stones, geodes, ore and gems produced by the Hiltop Quarry.

+This mod requires [Farm Type Manager (FTM)](https://www.nexusmods.com/stardewvalley/mods/3231) to function.